nepbish07al/bisaki-userbot/readme.md

 Before you begin, get your telegram **api id** and **hash** from [here](https://my.telegram.org).

-You might be asked to create application and fill form. **Hint:** Keep any name and nickname, select the option **other** and leave description empty and click proceed.
+You might be asked to create application. **Hint:** Keep any name and nickname, select the option **other** and leave description empty and click proceed.

 After you have obtained your app id and hash, begin the steps below: